 Lingwa – derived from Spanish and Portuguese with Chinese, Arabic, English, and German influence; the common tongue on Mars.
 A slight majority of the original Martian settlers came from South America, and brought their native dialects with them.

-Guanhwa – “high Martian,” the official Martian language; rarely used except for profanity and government ceremony.
-Descended primarily from modern Chinese, with a number of loaner words from the other languages of the Martian settlers.
+Guanhwa – sometimes called “high Martian,” the official Martian language; of government.
+Rarely actually spoken, though many Martians love using its profanity.
+Descended primarily from modern Chinese dialects, with a number of loaner words from the other languages of the Martian settlers.
 I have some further thoughts on Guanhwa here.